 Users under 18 years of age

-Any user under 18 years of age must have their parents'/guardians' consent to use our website.
-Users without this consent are not allowed to provide us with personal information.
+Any user under 18 years of age are not allowed to train at the club.

 A cookie is a small file sent to your computer's hard drive by a web page that you visit.
 Cookies allow web applications to recognise your device (not you personally) as you move from one page on the site to another, or if you revisit the site within a certain period of time.
 If you express a preference on a web page, for instance, that preference can then be recalled in the future.
 A cookie in no way gives us access to other files on your computer or to any other of your device's functions.

 We use traffic log cookies to compile statistics about the popularity of pages on our site and about how people have arrived here.
 This helps us improve our website.
 We only use this information for statistical purposes.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, however, you can usually modify your browser settings to decline or block cookies if you prefer.

 What to do if you don’t want cookies to be set

 If you prefer, it is possible to block some or all cookies, or even to delete cookies that have already been set; but you need to be aware that some functions of the website might become inoperable.
 If you use the Internet Explorer browser, find out more info HERE.
 If you use Firefox, see the information HERE.
 If you are using Safari, see HERE.